-- Population: Electoral area E has grown, increasing in population from 3,850 in 2006 to 4,035 in 2016.
-This growth was less rapid (5% from 2006 to 2016) than the CVRD (8%) and the province (12%). - Age: Electoral area E is the second youngest jurisdiction in the CVRD, behind just electoral area B. Its average age increased from 38.9 to 42.2 from 2006 to 2016. - Household size: The average household size in electoral area E decreased slightly from 2.6 in 2006 to 2.5 in 2016, in line with change across the CVRD as a region.
-In general, jurisdictions with smaller households tend to be more senior in age composition. - Tenure: Electoral area E has fewer renters (at 17%) than the CVRD (22%). - Unhoused population: It can be hard to locate and count people in more rural areas.
-The 2017 Summer Point-in-Time Homeless Count and Homeless Needs Survey Community Report did not provide data specific to electoral area E. Many people who are homeless in the CVRD tend to stay close to a community hub where they can access vital services.
-Electoral area E has relatively few of these vital services. - Transportation: Some portions of electoral area E are relatively well serviced (for example Route 7), but others have no service (for example Glenora).
-Electoral area E has very little population density, and very little mix in uses.
-Though bus service is available and there is a good foundation for active transportation (via the Cowichan Valley Trail), these aren't convenient for daily use and residents must travel by car to perform their daily activities-92% of commuters used a private automobile to get to work-which can increase the costs of living in electoral area E.
+- Population: Electoral area F was one of two jurisdictions in the CVRD to decrease in population.
+Electoral area F decreased in population from 1,735 in 2006 to 1,605 in 2016, a 7% decrease.
+This decline took place entirely in the 2006-2011 period-electoral area F gained residents (2%) in the 2011-2016 period. - Age: Electoral area F is older than the CVRD as a whole, and its average age increased from 42 to 47.4.
+Electoral area F is one of the jurisdictions that has aged more quickly than other jurisdictions in the CVRD. - Household size: The average household size in electoral area F decreased slightly from 2.3 in 2006 to 2.2 in 2016, in line with change across the CVRD.
+In general, jurisdictions with smaller households tend to be more senior in age composition. - Tenure: Electoral area F has a share of renters (at 23%) similar to the CVRD's.
+It is one of the electoral areas with the greatest shares of renters.

+- Unhoused population: It can be hard to locate and count people in more rural areas.
+The 2017 Summer Point-in-Time Homeless Count and Homeless Needs Survey Community Report did not provide data specific to electoral area F. Many people who are homeless in the CVRD tend to stay close to a community hub where they can access vital services.
+Electoral area F has relatively few of these vital services but is adjacent to the incorporated Town of Lake Cowichan, so people who are homeless or at risk of becoming homeless may locate in electoral area F close to Lake Cowichan.
+Interviews with local housing organizations suggest that since COVID there has been a new and growing cluster of people experiencing homelessness in Lake Cowichan. - Transportation: Electoral area F is relatively limited in transit service with two bus routes in the eastern portion.
+Electoral area F has very little population density, and very little mix in uses.
+Though bus service is available, these aren't convenient for daily use and residents travel by car to perform their daily activities.
+In comparison to other areas, however, they travel by car for shorter durations-likely to Lake Cowichan where there are more jobs, shops and services.
+This means transportation costs in electoral area F are high, but residents aren't travelling as far as their peers who live in the South Cowichan.